RandSaleh/sample_connection_airflow_redshift/README.md

-Host : copy endpoint for the cluster withut the port and the schema name. schama : dev port : 5439 login : is username/password for your user [that have admin accessability].
+Host : copy endpoint for the cluster withut the port and the schema name. schama : dev port : 5439 login : is username/password for the redshift like awsurs .

 3. create conenctios on airflow for aws credentials :
 Airflow console >> admin >> conenctions >>craete  aws credentials